 Shoot, score, goal, with Michigan Tech youth hockey leagues, clinics, tournaments, and classes.
 Our programs help players gain speed, balance, and skill—all while having a blast on the ice.
 There is also the Skating Treadmill training program for players seeking stride efficiency and endurance development off the ice.Learn More

 Preschoolers, youth, and teens; beginners and experienced skaters: Michigan Tech has an ice skating program for every age and skill level.
 We offer basic lessons that teach the fundamentals by age group—preschool (3–5 years old) and basic (ages 6 and up).
 In addition there are Skate-Up classes for participants interested in transitioning into figure skating.
 Classes are a great, group-oriented way to learn and have fun.
-There are also special events to perform in as well as camps and clinics throughout the year.Learn More
+There are also figure skating sessions and special events to perform in as well as camps and clinics throughout the year.Learn More

 Knowing how to swim is an essential safety skill for kids of all ages, especially with all the lakes around here.
 It’s never too early to start—we offer classes for babies and toddlers, including parent-child classes so your child can learn the fundamentals in a comforting environment.
 Group swim classes are available in six levels, ranging from introductory, fundamental, and stroke development to refinement, fitness swimming, and diving.
 Private and semi-private lessons are another convenient option for children of all ages.
 There are also lifeguard training classes availalble to participants that are age 15 and older and meet specific swimming requirements.
 Interested in training to be a lifeguard or water safety instructor?
 Michigan Tech Community Programs offers Red Cross certification classes in both Lifeguard Training and Water Safety Instruction.